cloudfoundry-attic/vblob/README.md

 ## FS driver setup
 The FS driver uses directories and files starting at a "root" location in the local file system.
 For scalability, the fs driver design supports multiple instances of the gateway operating on the same files.
 Metadata and blobs live in separate physical files in different directories.
 New files do not replace existing files until they have been fully uploaded and persisted.
 Old files are cleaned up using garbage collection processes which run in the background.

+## S3 driver setup
+The S3 driver requires a valid id/key pair from your Amazon S3 storage account (no additional metadata storage is used)

 ## Configuration via config.json
 The gateway and its drivers can be configured via config.json which is read at startup.
 Values that need to be configured are indicated with `<value>`.
-Drivers are assumed to live under `./drivers/<type>` -- currently only `fs` is included.
+Drivers are assumed to live under `./drivers/<type>` -- currently only `fs` and `s3` driver types are included.

     {
         "drivers": [